 What really surprised me was the Mentos scene!
 For many years, this video has been popular on the internet...

 And you know what?
 The actual music played in the chase scene is even sunnier!
 Holy crap!

 The score is really damn good!
 Fun and energetic at times, sombre and very well composed at others.
 All round great stuff!

 My biggest issue with Bloodsport is the lack of real substance.
 Yeah, this movie is very fun, but that's all it is-fun goofy action.
 While the film starts off with what seems like a very personally driven plot (which is pretty depressing), the rest of the film is just fighting, nothing more.

 The film's other biggest problem is that it never bothers to explain why these two government agents want to apprehend Frank.
 And no, it's not just because he leaves a military camp without permission.

 I definitely recommend Bloodsport!
-It's a great JCVD flick, has plenty of badass action, and it's a great time-killer!
+It's a great JCVD flick, has plenty of badass action, is utterly hilarious, and it's a great time-killer!
 Go forth and watch, although look forward to its sequel more...